 The principal items of Government expenditure are the development of Qatar's infrastructure, the wages and salaries of Government employees and principal and interest payments in respect of Government indebtedness (both internal and external).
 Other items of Government expenditure include the provision of social services such as healthcare, education and the pensions of former Government employees, as well as utilities, such as water, electricity and telephone services.
 In recent years, the Government has increased aggregate expenditures substantially as the Government has invested in the development of Qatar's physical infrastructure to meet the needs of its growing population and to develop Qatar into a trade centre and leading LNG exporter.
-Expenditure growth has been characterised by gradual year-on-year growth at a CAGR of 10.2 per cent. between the fiscal year ended 31 March 2001 and the fiscal year ended 31 March 2004 and more significant year-on-year growth at a CAGR of 33.5 per cent. between the fiscal year ended 31 March 2004 and the fiscal year ended 31 March 2008, as Qatar's larger infrastructure projects have moved from the planning phase to the development and construction phases.
-Qatar's expenditure continued to grow at a CAGR of 10.5 per cent. from the fiscal year ended 31 March 2008 to 31 December 2016, as the total expenditure increased to QR211.0 billion (U.S.\$58.0 billion) from QR86.2 billion (U.S.\$23.7 billion) in the fiscal year ended 31 March 2008.
+Expenditure growth has been characterised by gradual year-on-year growth at a CAGR of 10.2 per cent. between the fiscal year ended 31 March 2004 and more significant year-on-year growth at a CAGR of 33.5 per cent. between the fiscal year ended 31 March 2004 and the fiscal year ended 31 March 2008, as Qatar's larger infrastructure projects have moved from the planning phase to the development and construction phases.
+Qatar's expenditure grew at a CAGR of 6.8 per cent. from the fiscal year ended 31 March 2008 to 31 December 2018, as the total expenditure increased to QR192.8 billion (U.S.\$53.0 billion) from QR86.2 billion (U.S.\$23.7 billion) in the fiscal year ended 31 March 2008.

-In recent years, the Government has used the budget surplus for the purpose of investment both in Qatar and abroad.
+In years where Qatar has experienced a budget surplus, the Government has used the budget surplus for the purpose of investment both in Qatar and abroad.
 Investment of the surplus in Qatar has been focused on capital projects, particularly related to real estate development and transportation and social infrastructure.
 Investment outside Qatar has been focused primarily on securities and other capital market instruments, with Qatar acquiring stakes in leading international financial institutions and real estate holdings.
 These investments are administered by the QIA on the Government's behalf.
 A portion of the budget surplus has also been placed into stabilisation funds administered by the QIA.
 Education and health services are expected to be funded in future years by the interest derived from revenues of designated LNG trains currently being placed into dedicated stabilisation funds.
 The Government does not publish figures relating to the size, scope or performance of the portfolio of investments administered by the QIA.
+Between 2015 and 2017, Qatar incurred budget deficits and turned to deficit financing, including the issuance of bonds, as a way of continuing its investments in its economy.
+Such deficits reflect Qatar's commitment to capital expenditure with respect to ongoing infrastructure projects combined with conservative oil prices.
+However, since 2018, there has been a budget surplus which is also expected for 2020.